-Depending on the degree of darkness of the roasted coffee and the type of green coffee bean, it should take between seventeen and twenty minutes to roast and cool two pounds of coffee.
-In a ten hour day, you can easily roast fifty five to sixty pounds of high quality coffee with just one of our machines.
+Depending on the degree of darkness of the roasted coffee and the type of green coffee bean, it should take between seventeen and twenty minutes to produce a roasted and cooled pound of coffee.
+In a ten hour day, you can easily roast twenty or twenty-five pounds of high quality coffee with just one of our machines.
 (Allow the coffee to sit for 48 to 72 hours before grinding and brewing, to allow the flavor to develop.)